From Matthew 6:21.

-We all have treasures, but what impact can our treasure have on our lives and why is it so important that we are mindful of what becomes valuable to us?
+We all have treasures, but what impact can they have on our lives and why is it so important we are mindful of what becomes valuable to us?

-Treasure can be: money, physical wealth or valuables.
+Treasure could be money, physical assets or valuables.
 We can treasure a person, hobby, memory, sport, a place and many other things.

-So now let’s put the two together: what you consider valuable (your treasure) is what will get your love and attention.
+If we put the two together we can say what you consider valuable (your treasure) is what will get your love and attention.

-What was Jesus trying to say to us here?
+What was Jesus trying to teach us here?
 He was asking us to be mindful of the things we allow to become our treasure.
 Because you see, whatever it is that becomes valuable to us will not only have our affection but also our time, energy and attention.

-Jesus also says (in the same passage) we should lay up our treasures in Heaven.
-By this he is telling us that what we value most should be what God values most.
-That means spending us much time doing the things that are important to God.
-The first thought you get here is that you will miss out on a lot of fun things, but the truth is that if you give God most of your time, you will get so much benefit out of it.
+Jesus also says (in the same passage) we should lay up our treasures in heaven.
+By this he means we should value what God values.
+That is spending adequate time doing the things that are important to Him.
+The first thought you get here is that you will miss out on a lot of fun things, but the truth is that if we give God our time, we get so much benefit out of it.